Cimbrian seeresses: Scandinavia

 The sacrifice of the Swedish king Domalde, throat cut and blood pouring into a vessel.

 There are similar accounts in the mediaeval Scandinavian sources, such as Gesta Danorum (I, 27) and Ynglinga saga (XI), where an early king of Sweden, Fjölnir (or Hundingus), drowns in an enormous vat of beer.
 Hymiskviða involves cauldrons and prophesying by studying blood (see below), as does the Prose Edda, where Kvasir dies into the vessel as his blood is poured into it, and in it the blood turns into the "poet's mead".
 The cauldrons of the Cimbrian priestesses agree with what was called hlautbolli in Old Norse.

 In Kjalnesinga saga, the hlautbolli 'sacrificial bowl' is described as a large copper bowl.
 It was a vessel used in pagan Scandinavian ceremonies where human or animal sacrificial blood was collected, and they were placed on special platforms called stallar.
 The participants drank some of the blood.
 The rest was splattered with a twig on the walls and the participants, like holy water, and in the English word bless originates in this practice of sprinkling a person with blood, bleodsian.
 As the Swedes were the most resistant to conversion to Christianity and held on to their old beliefs the longest, the Icelanders mocked them by saying that the Swedes licked their sacrificial bowls.

-The platforms, stallar, on which the sacrifical bowls were placed, were likely also used for divinations performed by cultic leaders during the sacrifices.
+The platforms, stallar, on which the sacrificial bowls were placed, were likely also used for divinations performed by cultic leaders during the sacrifices.
 Such rites were performed to acquire guidance from the gods when the people had to deal with dangerous situations.
 The divinatory sacrifices were provided legitimacy from the gods for the leaders' decisions.